Obituary of Pauline Helen MacIsaac

 We would like to recognize the staff at Maritime Odd Fellows Home for their compassionate care over the past three years and to thank those who were so very kind to her.
 We are most grateful to God for our mother’s long and enjoyable life.
 We will miss her friendship and daily chats.
 She will live in our hearts forever and we take comfort in knowing she is with our dad.
 We love you mom and will miss you.

-A private family Mass of Christian Burial will be held in St. John the Baptist Roman Catholic Church with Father Thomas MacNeil presiding.
-Interment will be in Holy Cross Cemetery.
+Mass of Christian Burial will be held 11 a.m.
+Saturday, June 18, 2022 in St. John the Baptist Roman Catholic Church, New Glasgow with Father Thomas A. MacNeil presiding.
+Interment will follow in Holy Cross Cemetery.

 Donations may be made in Pauline’s memory to Maritime Odd Fellows Home, Recreation Department, PO Box 850, Pictou, NS B0K 1H0.